bennom/wijcollections/README.md

 This file includes the *lib/wijcollections.js*.
 There you can see how to use the collection and you can play around with it.
 Have fun.

+### Non RequireJS Version

+If you want to use the wiJCollections without RequireJS, just switch to the [not-required](https://github.com/webinfluenza/wijcollections/tree/not-required "Go to not-required branch") branch.
+There's also a demo included.
+Also, you can include the *dist/wijcollections.min.js* in your project and get startet.

 ### Generate Documentation
 If you have cloned or downloaded this repo, just run
 ```